Paul Millsap: Denver Nuggets (2017–2021)

 On July 13, 2017, Millsap signed a three-year, $90 million contract with the Denver Nuggets.
 In his debut for the Nuggets in their season opener on October 18, 2017, Millsap scored 19 points in a 106–96 loss to his former team, the Utah Jazz.
 On November 21, 2017, he was ruled out indefinitely after sustaining a left wrist injury.
 Five days later, he underwent successful reconstructive surgery on his left wrist, ruling him out for several months.
 He returned to action on February 27, 2018, against the Los Angeles Clippers, recording nine points and seven rebounds in 23½ minutes in a 122–120 loss.
 On March 30, 2018, he scored a season-high 36 points to help the Nuggets beat the Oklahoma City Thunder 126–125 in overtime.

 On December 3, 2018, Millsap was named Western Conference Player of the Week for games played from November 26 to December 2.
 It was his third career Player of the Week award, and he became the 18th Nuggets player in franchise history to win the award.
 Four days later against the Charlotte Hornets, Millsap suffered a broken toe in his right foot.
 He subsequently missed eight games.
 On February 13, 2019, he matched a season high with 25 points in a 120–118 win over the Sacramento Kings.
 On March 14, he set a new season high with 33 points in a 100–99 win over the Dallas Mavericks.

-For the 2019-20 season, Millsap continued to retain his spot in the starting five.
+For the 2019–20 season, Millsap continued to retain his spot in the starting five.

+As players were allowed the option to have a meaningful statement of their choice displayed on the backside of their jersey in support of the Black Lives Matter movement in the isolated NBA Bubble, Millsap chose to have "Vote" as his statement, which due to his jersey number 4, ironically appeared as "Vote 4 Millsap", a pun that quickly caught viral attention.
 Although his production slightly declined during the playoffs, he kept his starting spot in Denver.
-With the Nuggets, he reached the Conference Finals for the third time in his career, ultimately losing to eventual NBA champions Los Angeles Lakers.

-On December 3, 2020, Millsap re-signed with the Nuggets on a reported one-year deal worth $10 million.
+With the Nuggets, he reached the Conference Finals for the third time in his career, ultimately losing to eventual NBA champions Los Angeles Lakers.On December 3, 2020, Millsap re-signed with the Nuggets on a reported one-year deal worth $10 million.